Thezap/Linker_EPITECH_To_GOOGLE_Calendar/README.md

 # Usage :

+Clone this repository

-Create a config.json with this template
+Create a config.json with this template in it

 ```
 {